 Now that you’ve got an account with Rokt Calendar, it’s time to get the most out of it.
-Rokt Calendar can be integrated across almost all of your marketing touch points including digital, television, social media, out of home and radio.
+Rokt Calendar can be integrated across many of your marketing touch points including digital, television, social media, out of home, and radio.

-This guide provides a series of examples as to how you can get the most out of these mediums in order to grow your calendar subscriber base.
+This guide provides a series of examples as to how you can get the most out of these mediums to grow your calendar subscriber base.

 If at any stage you need assistance, feel free to get in touch with your Rokt Calendar account manager.

-Integrating calendar buttons into your website is one of the most effective ways to promote your calendars and drive subscribers.
+Integrating calendar buttons into your website is one of the most effective ways to promote calendars and add subscribers.
 By embedding calendar buttons, you can convert website visitors into calendar subscribers and secure them for years to come.
 Customize the style and content of the buttons based on your own website design, or simply embed Rokt Calendar template buttons.
-A click on any calendar button will trigger a calendar pop-up that enables users to add the entire show schedule to their calendars.
+A click on any calendar button triggers a calendar pop-up that enables customers to add all events to their calendars.

-The “Add to Calendar” or “Set Reminder” buttons can be integrated anywhere on your shows or schedule page.
+Add-to-calendar or set reminder buttons can be integrated anywhere on your site.
 You can use the Rokt Calendar button or create your own custom button.
-In addition you can decide if you want the calendar pop-up to appear in a new window or as a lightbox on your show or schedule page.
+In addition, you can decide if you want the calendar pop-up to appear in a new window or as a lightbox on your show or schedule page.

-Create custom buttons for your website according to your own design preferences and use Rokt Calendar's lightbox feature to provide your users with a quick and seamless “Add to Calendar” experience.
-The lightbox feature generates a pop-up overlay, enabling users to subscribe and close the window, all while remaining on your website.
-This ensures that users are never redirected off of your website, and that the embed windows are never blocked by pop-up blockers that some users may have enabled.
-Opening the calendar pop-up in a new browser Window::##
+Create custom buttons for your website according to your own design preferences and use Rokt Calendar's lightbox feature to provide your customers with a seamless add-to-calendar experience.
+The lightbox feature generates a pop-up overlay, so customers can subscribe and close the window, all while remaining on your website.
+This ensures that customers are never redirected off of your website, and that the embed windows are never affected by pop-up blockers.

 Follow these steps to create a new window: